WEC-Sim/WEC-Sim/source/advanced_features.rst

 Wave Directionality
 ~~~~~~~~~~~~~~~~~~~~
-WEC-Sim has the ability to model waves with various angles of incidence, :math:`\theta`.
+WEC-Sim has the ability to model waves with various angles of incidence, :math:`\beta`.
 To define wave directionality in WEC-Sim, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.waveDir = <user defined wave direction>; %[deg]`